Lucifer-02/debugthis/README.md

 # Overview

-A small Python helper for inspecting variables at the call site.
+A simple Python helper for inspecting variables at the call site.

-**Use `showthis.py` directly in the project you are debugging.**
+**Use `showthis.py` directly in the project you are debugging, ZERO DEPENDENCIES.**

 ## Quick Start